tomas3svoboda/ChroMo/README.md

 First you'll need to create an account and log in.

 After logging in, you will be redirected to page where you upload the files with the experimental data.
-Example file can be found [here](data/Suc_Glu_GE).
+Example files can be found [here](data/Suc_Glu_GE).

 Then you can choose between "Loss Function Analysis", "Manual Estimator" and "Optimization".